Zilliqa/zilliqa-developer/devops/aws-bastion.md

 ## Sharing Created Environments

-Steps for the user to be added:
+Steps for the user to be invited:

 1. In the AWS applications page, click "Command line or programmatic access" for the correct role (e.g., `Cloud9User`) and account.
 2. Retrieve the AWS environment variables and export to a terminal session on your local machine or other Cloud9 bastions.